ashleyasli/Technical-Inventory-1-Employee-Information-Screen/README.md

 This project is written in CSS, HTML, Jquery.

-To see a live demonstration, go to [)
+For a live demonstration, download the project's HTML, JavaScript, and CSS files, then simply double-click the HTML file to open it in your browser.

 ### Screenshot of the Demo
 ![{2BBE8730-147D-4776-9F83-2F5C437BEB80}](https://github.com/user-attachments/assets/383c2ae8-29a4-4ef0-9fdc-34908f4f199f)